TechRetreat/learnathon/mobile/android/4_Found_Caches_Page.md

 ```

 ## Reading from Resources
 Since we dont want to make our `FoundCachesFragment` too large we'll write our code to load this JSON file ielsewhere create a new Java Class in your java folder with `MainActivity` and `FoundCachesFragment` called `DataUtilities`.
 This is where we will write all our code related to reading, and later fetching and sending data.
-Lets write a method called `getResponseTest` inside this class that takes in a `Context` like so `public static void getResponseTest(Context context) {`.
+Lets write a method called `getFoundCaches` inside this class that takes in a `Context` like so `public static void getFoundCaches(Context context) {`.
 This method is `static` meaning that it can be called without an instance of the class like so `DataUtilities.getResponseText(context)`.
 When reading from raw resources we use something called an `InputStream` to read the file, The next block of code seems scary and I wont go into how it works, but it reads the json file `caches_found` we wrote earlier into a `String` called `json`.
 ``` java
 try {
     InputStream is = context.getResources().openRawResource(R.raw.caches_found);